-In Mentor's Core Study, rupture was assessed for patients who had scheduled MRIs to screen for silent rupture (i.e., part of the MRI cohort) and those who were not assessed for rupture by MRI (i.e., part of the non-MRI cohort).
+In Mentor's Core Study, rupture was assessed for patients who had scheduled MRIs to screen for rupture (i.e., part of the MRI cohort) and those who were not assessed for rupture by MRI (i.e., part of the non-MRI cohort).

-- For primary augmentation patients in the MRI cohort, the rupture rate was 0.5% through 3 years.
-This means that through 3 years, 1 of every 200 augmentation patients had at least 1 ruptured breast implant. - There was one primary augmentation patient in the Mentor Core Study with a suspected implant rupture detected via MRI, which has not been confirmed with examination of the implant following removal. - For revision patients in the MRI cohort, the rupture rate was 7.7% after 3 years.
-This means that through 3 years, 1 of every 13 revision-augmentation patients had at least 1 ruptured breast implant. - All of these implant ruptures were silent and were detected via MRI.
-There was one revision-augmentation patient who had removal of her breast implants after MRI and both implants were ruptured.
-The other implant ruptures have not yet been confirmed with removal and examination of the implant. - The rupture rate beyond 3 years in Mentor's Core Study continues to be investigated.
+- For primary reconstruction patients in the MRI cohort, the rupture rate was approximately 1% through 3 years.
+This means that through 3 years, approximately 1 of every 100 reconstruction patients had at least 1 ruptured breast implant. - There was one primary reconstruction patient in the Mentor Core Study with a suspected implant rupture that was silent and only detected with MRI.
+Rupture has not been confirmed with examination of the implant following removal. - For revision-reconstruction patients in the MRI cohort, the rupture rate was 0% through 3 years.
+This means that through 3 years, no revision-reconstruction patients experienced a ruptured breast implant - The rupture rate beyond 3 years in Mentor's Core Study continues to be investigated.
 The Mentor Core Study will continue to monitor patients for rupture.

-There were no ruptures reported in the non-MRI cohorts for either the primary augmentation or revision-augmentation patients of the Mentor Core Study through 3 years.
-Across all patients in the Mentor Core Study, of the 8 implants reported as ruptured, 4 showed intracapsular gel and 4 showed extracapsular gel on MRI (3 implants with extracapsular gel were in 2 revision-augmentation patients and 1 was in a primary reconstruction patient).
+There were no ruptures reported in the non-MRI cohorts for either the primary reconstruction or revision-reconstruction patients through 3 years.
+Across all patients in the Mentor Core Study, of the 8 implants reported as ruptured, 4 showed intracapsular gel and 4 showed extracapsular gel on MRI (3 implants with extracapsular gel were in 2 revision-augmentation patients and 1 was in a primary reconstruction patients).
 For one of these implants with extracapsular gel, this was a confirmed case in which the device was explanted and the intracapsular gel rupture progressed into an extracapsular gel rupture as shown by MRIs at approximately 10 months and approximately 2 years.
 There were no cases of migrated gel.

-Further rupture rate information on Mentor MemoryGel implants is provided from an unpublished European study known as the U.K. Sharpe and Collis Study.
+Further rupture rate information on Mentor MemoryGel implants in augmentation patients is provided from an unpublished European study known as the U.K. Sharpe and Collis Study.
 Silent rupture was assessed by a single MRI on 101 augmentation patients implanted with textured Mentor MemoryGel implants by one surgeon.
 The average age of the implants was approximately 9 years.
 Silent rupture was found in approximately 10% of these augmentation patients, which includes one patient for which the device was not explanted to confirm rupture.
 There were no cases of extracapsular rupture or migrated gel.
 Additional information on rupture will be collected through Mentor's postapproval Core Study and large postapproval study.